moby/moby/docs/sources/reference/glossary.md

 - Docker image hosting
 - User authentication
 - Automated image builds and work-flow tools such as build triggers and web hooks
-- Integration with GitHub and BitBucket
+- Integration with GitHub and Bitbucket

 ## Dockerfile